Should You Apply to Jobs Using Your Resume or LinkedIn?

 Your LinkedIn is more of an overview of your career.
 This is why LinkedIn hasn't replaced the need for a resume.
 It's also why a hiring manager would still ask you for a resume if you apply with your LinkedIn profile.

-You should be more broad in your intro, work experience, and related sections on LinkedIn.
-Speak to a wider audience that include hiring managers, future bosses, and recruiters as well as peers, friends, and other professionals in your industry.
+You should be broader in your intro, work experience, and related sections on LinkedIn.
+Speak to a wider audience that includes hiring managers, future bosses, and recruiters, as well as peers, friends, and other professionals in your industry.

 4. Be active on LinkedIn